The Eric Andre Show: Season 5 (2020)

+Season 6 (2023)

+Andre initially planned to end the series after season five, but was motivated to come back after he "didn't make any money" on his film Bad Trip after it was sold to Netflix.
+He also cited the "full creative freedom" provided by Adult Swim.
+In March 2023, Adult Swim announced that the sixth season would premiere on June 4, 2023.
+It is directed by Kitao Sakurai and Jeff Tremaine.

 Live tours

 The Eric Andre Show Live was a touring production of The Eric Andre Show in live venues that were booked during the airing of the first season of the show in 2012.
-The tour was extended through September 21, 2012 with four additional east coast venues added to the schedule.
+The tour was extended through September 21, 2012, with four additional east coast venues added to the schedule.
 A follow-up tour was scheduled for November 2013.

 Home media

-All five seasons, with the exception of the New Year’s special, have been released on iTunes, Google Play, PlayStation Video (before shutting down on August 31, 2021), Microsoft Movies & TV, Channel 4's streaming website channel4.com (in the UK) and Amazon Video.
-All of the five seasons, as well as the New Year's special, are also available on Hulu, although it may not be available in several countries.
+The first five seasons, with the exception of the New Year’s special, have been released on iTunes, Google Play, PlayStation Video (before shutting down on August 31, 2021), Microsoft Movies & TV, Channel 4's streaming website channel4.com (in the UK) and Amazon Video.
+The first five seasons, as well as the New Year's special, are also available on Hulu, although it may not be available in several countries.

+The show, alongside several sister Adult Swim programs, is also available through the network's online streaming app, including a 24-hour livestream of the show that can be accessed without a cable subscription; all the episodes are also available to stream on demand through the app with an authorized cable subscription login.

 Reception

 At the conclusion of the first season, Christopher R. Weingarten of SPIN described the show as "possibly the weirdest (and most engrossing) ten minutes on contemporary television."
 Adding that the show combines "the home-brewed humanity of Fernwood 2 Night, the surrealist Möbius strips of Tim & Eric, the Dada puckishness of Tom Green and the kinetic pranksterism of Jackass, [Eric Andre is] ultimately an Andy Kaufman for the Four Loko generation".